 Autumn in Somerset: 10 of the best walks

-The National Trust manages Victorian Gothic Revival house of Tyntesfield boasts glorious gardens filled with floral terraces bursting with colour, peaceful woodland and rose covered archways.
+The Victorian Gothic Revival house of Tyntesfield, managed by the National Trust, boasts glorious gardens filled with floral terraces bursting with colour, peaceful woodland and rose covered archways.
 The perfectly manicured gardens, full of autumnal reds and burnt oranges, are perfect for a relaxing stroll in the colder months.

 For unique scenery, head to Hestercombe Gardens where you'll find three centuries of exquisite garden design.
 Set within 50 acres, enjoy a relaxed walk through the Victorian Shrubbery, the Georgian Landscape Garden and the Edwardian Formal Gardens, immersing yourself in the varying styles of gardening.
-Wrapped up in a thick coat and cosy scarf, the seating around the edge of the Box or Pear Pond allows for a peaceful pause.
+Wrap up in a thick coat and scarf, and take a seat around the edge of the Box or Pear Pond allowing for a peaceful pause.
 The surrounding trees full of golden colour make the setting even more magical.